sergio-sanz-rodriguez/Skin-Cancer-Detection/README.md

   <p><strong>Figure 2:</strong> Proposed machine learning architecture</p>
 </div>
 <br>

+Figure 4 shows the preprocessing stage of each ML model.
+Unlike the above described baseline architecture, the standard randoum oversampler for the malignan class has been selected, leading to better pAUCs scores.

 The Partial AUC (pAUC) scores achieved in the competition are as follows: